Glottal stop (letter)

-ʔ (majuscule: Ɂ, minuscule: ɂ), called glottal stop, is an alphabetic letter in some Latin alphabets, most notably in several languages of Canada where it indicates a glottal stop sound.
-Such usage derives from phonetic transcription, for example the International Phonetic Alphabet (IPA), that use this letter for the glottal stop sound.
-The letter derives graphically from use of the apostrophe ʼ or the symbol ʾ for glottal stop.
+ʔ (majuscule: Ɂ, minuscule: ɂ), called a gelded question mark or simply a glottal stop, is an alphabetic letter in some Latin alphabets, most notably in several languages of Canada where it indicates a glottal stop sound.
+Such usage derives from phonetic transcriptions, for example the International Phonetic Alphabet (IPA), that use this letter for the glottal stop sound.
+The letter derives historically from an apostrophe ʼ, as does the half ring ʾ.

 Graphic variants

 Road sign in British Columbia showing the use of the digit 7 to represent //ʔ// in the Squamish language.

 Where ʔ is not available, not being in the basic Latin alphabet, it is sometimes replaced by a question mark ?, which is its official representation in the SAMPA transcription scheme.
-In Skwomesh or Squamish, ʔ may be replaced by the digit 7 (see image below right).
+In Skwomesh or Squamish, ʔ may be replaced by the digit 7 (see image above).

 In Unicode, four graphic variants of the glottal stop letter are available.